What it is

 SEO is relative.

-Prioritize strategic keyword opportunities
+Prioritize SEO opportunities

 1. Competitor comparison in Historical Charts